chinthan-s/Human-Monitoring-System/README.md

 * Install all the libraries
 * To upload the images run the code "main.py"
 * To run the main project run "face_recognition_system.py" - python face_recognition_system.py(code to run the project)
+* This project can be used as a Mini-Project or Final year project for BE students
 * Check README.txt file for more information.